rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-So far, you have only accessed one object, an organization which teaches React, with a couple of its fields.
-But the GraphQL schema implements a whole graph, doesn't it?
-Let's see how to access a **nested object** with a query in this graph.
+So far, you have only accessed one object, an organization that teaches React, with a couple of its fields.
+The GraphQL schema implements a whole graph, so Let's see how to access a **nested object** from within the graph with a query.
 It's not much different from before:

 {{< highlight javascript "hl_lines=3 8 9 10" >}}
 query OrganizationForLearningReact(